-- Maintaining PMC Version Compatibility, page 2-17 - Managing PMC Upgrades, page 2-22
+- Maintaining PMC Version Compatibility, page 2-17

-- Managing Alert Tone Upgrades, page 2-26 - Note
+- Managing PMC Upgrades, page 2-21

-Cisco IPICS does not support the use of previous PMC releases with a Cisco IPICS release 2.0(1) server.
-That is, you must use PMC release 2.0(1) with a Cisco IPICS server that also has release 2.0(1) installed.
-If you try to use a pre-2.0(1) version of the PMC with a server that has release 2.0(1) installed, the PMC pops up a message to alert you of the version mismatch.
-In this situation, you must access the Cisco IPICS server via your browser to download and then install the 2.0(1) version of the PMC.
+- Managing Alert Tone Upgrades, page 2-25

-Be aware that you will not be able to connect to your server by using the PMC until you upgrade your PMC.
-For information about accessing the server via your browser, see Step 2 in the "Downloading and Installing the PMC Application" section on page 2-4.
+- Cisco IPICS does not support the use of previous PMC releases with a Cisco IPICS release 2.1(1) server.
+That is, you must use PMC release 2.1(1) with a Cisco IPICS server that also has release 2.1(1) installed. - If you try to use a pre-2.1(1) version of the PMC with a server that has release 2.1(1) installed, the PMC pops up a message to alert you of the version mismatch.
+In this situation, you must access the Cisco IPICS server via your browser to download and then install the 2.1(1) version of the PMC. - Be aware that you will not be able to connect to your server by using the PMC until you upgrade your PMC.
+For information about accessing the server via your browser, see Step 2 in the "Downloading and Installing the PMC Application" section on page 2-4. - Support for full PMC upgrades (including PMC online help and skin files) between major releases, such as 2.0 and 2.1, requires that you uninstall the 2.0 PMC and then install the 2.1 PMC by accessing the server via your browser.
+This action allows for the installation of the latest PMC online help and skin files.